-Volume throughput increased during 2017 and 2016 due to the ongoing development of the Summit Utica system and completion of new wells during the second half of 2016 and 2017.
-In late March 2017, we commissioned the TPL-7 connector project which contributed to increased volumes compared to the prior period.
+Volume throughput increased during 2017 due to the ongoing development of the system and completion of new wells during 2017.
+In addition, the TPL-7 connector project contributed to increased volumes.

 Financial data for our Utica Shale reportable segment follows.